LazyRook01/Knowledge_GauravOjha_AppliedAI/README.md

 Now, let's break down each method and its purpose:

-1. `__init__(self, name)`: This is the constructor method that initializes a `Symbol` object with a given name.
-When you create an instance of `Symbol`, you provide a name that represents the logical symbol.
+1. `__init__(self, name)`: This is the constructor method for the `Symbol` class.
+It takes one argument, `name`, which is a string representing the name of the symbol.
+When you create an instance of the `Symbol` class, you provide a name for that symbol, and it gets stored as an attribute (`self.name`) of the object.

-2. `__repr__(self)`: This special method is called when the object needs to be represented as a string, such as when using the `print()` function or during string formatting.
-In this case, it simply returns the name of the symbol as a string.
+2. `__repr__(self)`: This is a special method in Python that defines the string representation of an object when using the `repr()` function or when the object is displayed in an interactive environment (e.g., in a REPL or Jupyter Notebook).
+In this case, it simply returns the `name` attribute as a string, so when you print a `Symbol` object, it will display its name.

-3. `evaluate(self, model)`: This method takes a `model` dictionary as an argument and attempts to retrieve the value of the symbol from the model.
-The `model` dictionary is expected to contain assignments of truth values to symbols.
-If the symbol's name is found in the model, its corresponding truth value is returned.
-If not found, it raises an exception indicating that the variable is not in the model.
+3. `evaluate(self, model)`: This method is used to evaluate the truth value of the symbol within a given model.
+It takes a `model` as an argument, which is expected to be a dictionary where keys are symbol names and values are Boolean truth values.
+It tries to look up the symbol's name in the `model` dictionary and return its corresponding truth value.
+If the symbol is not found in the `model`, it raises an exception indicating that the variable is not in the model.

-4. `formula(self)`: This method returns the formula representation of the symbol, which is simply its name.
-In symbolic logic, the formula representation is a textual representation of the logical expression.
+4. `formula(self)`: This method returns the formula representation of the symbol, which is simply its name as a string.
+For example, if the symbol has a name "A," calling `formula()` on it would return "A."

 5. `symbols(self)`: This method returns a set containing the name of the symbol.
-This is used to gather all the symbols used in a logical expression, which is important for creating truth tables and performing model checking.
+It's used to collect all symbols present in an expression.
+In this case, it returns a set with a single element, which is the name of the symbol itself.
+This is helpful for collecting symbols from more complex logical expressions.

-Overall, the `Symbol` class encapsulates the behavior of a logical symbol in a symbolic logic system.
-It allows you to create symbols, evaluate their truth values in a given model, and retrieve their formula representations and associated symbols.
-This is the foundation for building more complex logical expressions and performing various logical operations.
+In summary, the `Symbol` class is designed to represent and work with individual symbols in a logical system.
+It can store the symbol's name, evaluate its truth value within a given model, and provide its string representation and the ability to collect symbols.
 ***
 ## Defining a class for Negation